SeriousGuy888/csc207-team-project/TeamContract-draft.md

 # Decision-Making

 - Decisions will be made by consensus when possible.
-If consensus cannot be reached, a vote will be taken following the majority rules.
+If consensus cannot be reached, a vote will be taken, and the majority opinion will be implemented.

 # Conflict resolution